wireseo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a personal deadline task at the specified time and date.
+1. User requests to add a personal Deadline task at the specified time and date.
-2. Jarvis adds a personal deadline task at the specified time and date.
+2. Jarvis adds a personal Deadline task at the specified time and date.

     Use case ends.